wraithjpr/doc-writing-setup/README.md

----
-title: How I Write My Documents
+# How I Write My Documents

-subtitle: From markdown to PDF, HTML, .odt or .docx using Vim and Pandoc
+From markdown to PDF using Vim and Pandoc[^1].\
-thanks: Inspired by Vladimir Keleshev's blog post about his book writing setup at [keleshev.com/my-book-writing-setup](https://keleshev.com/my-book-writing-setup/)
-author: James Wraith
-date: May 2020
-...

 _Tooling and workflow to create written materials using Vim and Pandoc in a Linux desktop environment._

+May 2020

-I prefer using keyboard-centric tools from the command line rather than GUI-based word processing apps; WYSIWYM vs WYSIWYG[^1].
+I prefer using keyboard-centric tools from the command line rather than GUI-based word processing apps; WYSIWYM vs WYSIWYG[^2].
 I want to write content once using a text editor and markdown, then automatically create the finished material targetted at the Cloud, the Web and old school word processing as necessary.
 I prefer to publish as a PDF rather than MS-Word documents and view as HTML in my browser too.\
 This article covers tooling and workflow to achieve that efficiently.
 I use it from a Linux desktop.

+[^1]: Inspired by Vladimir Keleshev's blog post about his book writing setup at [keleshev.com/my-book-writing-setup](https://keleshev.com/my-book-writing-setup/)
-[^1]: What You See Is What You _Mean_ vs What You See Is What You _Get_
+[^2]: What You See Is What You _Mean_ vs What You See Is What You _Get_

 ---